NikolaiVChr/flightgear-saab-ja-37-viggen/Aircraft/JA37/readme.ja37.txt

 Flightplans
 ===========
-The aircraft has 6 plans.
-4 mission (1-4) and 2 return to base plans (A & B).
+The aircraft has 12 plans.
+4 mission (1-4) and 8 return to base plans (A & B for each landing base).
 Additionally it can have 6 map-areas defined.
-When you switch to another plan, entire plan in route manager will be replaced.
-So don't panic if route-manager clears.
 See also last section in this document: pre-loading plans.
 If your FG is older than 2017.3.1 you will only have 1 plan, that is used for both mission and RTB.
 Notice since clicking key 'Y' is the same as LS on TI display, this will also switch plan if you are already on a mission plan.